-A 2-hour flight from Vancouver on the northern shores of Great Slave Lake, the capital of the Northwest Territories, Yellowknife, lies inland so it’s usually free of haze and cloud – essential for the clearest view.
+A 2-hour direct flight from Vancouver or Calgary on the northern shores of Great Slave Lake, the capital of the Northwest Territories, Yellowknife, lies inland so it’s usually free of haze and cloud – essential for the clearest view.
 In fact, the view is so clear that the Northwest Territories average 240 nights a year of ideal aurora viewing conditions.

 When to see the lights